perforce/p4prometheus/INSTALL.md

 # Install Prometheus

 This must be done on the monitoring server only.
 If not using [automated scripts](#automated-script-installation) then follow these instructions.

+IMPORTANT: Once you have installed prometheus you will need to adjust its configuration file!

 Run the following as root: